toasterllc/FFCC-Metal/README.md

 # FFCC-Metal

-This repo implements [Fast Fourier Color Constancy (FFCC)](https://github.com/google/ffcc) with C++ and Metal shaders.
+This repo implements illuminant estimation via [Fast Fourier Color Constancy (FFCC)](https://github.com/google/ffcc) with C++ and Metal shaders.
 It's primarily a translation of the original MATLAB code to Metal.

 This repo is used by the [Photon](https://toaster.llc/photon) camera to implement white balancing.